awamay/django-blogitter/README.md

 # django-blogitter
-This is a simplistic attempt at making a blog posting web app that provides basic functionalities such as creating a user accout, login, logout, password reset, creating a blog, updation adn deletion.
+This is a simplistic attempt at making a blog posting web app that provides basic functionalities such as creating a user accout, login, logout, password reset, creating a blog, updation and deletion.
 A user can also upload a profile picture.

 **About-->**<br/>